palewire/django-memento-framework/docs/genericviews.rst

     .. py:attribute:: timemap_pattern_name

         The name of the URL pattern for this site's TimeMap that, given the original url, is able to reverse to return the location of the map that serves as the directory of all versions of this resource archived by your site.
 Optional.

+    .. py:attribute:: timegate_pattern_name

+        The name of the URL pattern for this site's TimeGate that, given the original url, is able to reverse to return the location of the url where a datetime can be submitted to find the closest mementos for this resource.
+Optional.

     .. py:method:: get_original_url()